ibm-messaging/mq-dev-patterns/C/README.md

     "JWT_KEY_REPOSITORY": "path/to/tokenIssuerKeystore"
   }]
 ```
-For JWT authentication via JWKS, make sure `JWT_KEY_REPOSITORY` points to your token issuer's public certificate and your queue manager is configured to retrieve the JWKS
+For JWT authentication via JWKS, make sure `JWT_KEY_REPOSITORY` points to your token issuer's public certificate and your queue manager is configured to retrieve the JWKS.

-If you would like to proceed with JWT authentication without JWKS validation, edit the endpoint to use the correct URL (beginning with http) and leave `JWT_KEY_REPOSITORY` blank.
+If you would like to proceed with JWT authentication without JWKS validation, edit the endpoint to use the correct URL and leave `JWT_KEY_REPOSITORY` blank.

 Before you compile and run the samples ensure you have installed the required curl and json-c libraries.
 This can be done through homebrew: